pvcnt/mergeable/README.md

 |---------------|-------------|---------|
 | VITE_COMMIT_SHA | sha1 of the commit from which the app has been built.
 Displayed in the footer. | `4584210` |
 | VITE_GITHUB_URLS | Comma-separated list of allowed GitHub base URLs.
 When configured, a dropdown will be displayed instead of a text input when creating a new connection. | `https://api.github.com,https://git.mycompany.com/api/v3` |

+This will create a standard SPA website under the `apps/web/dist` directory.
+It can then be deployed to any Web server able to serve static content, e.g., [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-vite3-project/) or [Netlify](https://docs.netlify.com/integrations/frameworks/vite/).
+The only required configuration is that all traffic directed to a path that does not match an existing file should be redirected to `index.html`.

 ## Docker